-• An increase in online customers exposes the Group to cybersecurity breaches and data loss, thus impacting business continuity and stakeholder confidence.
+to cybersecurity breaches and data loss, thus impacting business continuity and stakeholder confidence.

-Tapping into new and emerging technologies help improve operational efficiency, costs and customer experience.
+• Tapping into new and emerging technologies help improve operational efficiency, costs and customer experience.

-- Continuously expand and enhance our digital touchpoints for retail and non-retail customers. - Launch digital products and solutions that help SMEs tap into e-commerce and other emerging market segments. - Foster partnerships with cross-industry players to deliver integrated and seamless banking services. - Utilise analytics to deliver personalised offerings through our digital and online channels. - Strengthen cybersecurity through the continuous improvement of cybersecurity posture and enhanced IT landscape end-to-end visibility.
+- touchpoints for retail and non-retail customers. - Launch digital products and solutions that help SMEs tap into e-commerce and other emerging market segments. - Foster partnerships with cross-industry players to deliver integrated and seamless banking services. - Utilise analytics to deliver personalised offerings through our digital and online channels. - Strengthen cybersecurity through the continuous improvement of cybersecurity posture and enhanced IT landscape end-to-end visibility.